klahnakoski/mo-threads/README.md

 ## `Signal` Class

-[The `Signal` class](mo_threads/signal.py) is a binary semaphore that can be signalled only once; it can be signalled by any thread; subsequent signals have no effect.
-Any thread can wait on a `Signal`; and once signalled, all waiting threads are unblocked, including all subsequent waiting threads.
+[The `Signal` class](mo_threads/signal.py) is a binary semaphore that can be signalled only once; subsequent signals have no effect.
+It can be signalled by any thread; any thread can wait on a `Signal`; and once signalled, all waiting threads are unblocked, including all subsequent waiting threads.
 A Signal's current state can be accessed by any thread without blocking. `Signal` is used to model thread-safe state advancement.
 It initializes to `False`, and when signalled (with `go()`) becomes `True`.
 It can not be reversed.

 Both are like a Promise, but focused on third party manipulation.